WaveProp/WaveProp/docs/src/index.md

 ## Getting started

-Assuming you know your way around boundary integrations...
+Assuming you know your way around boundary integral ...

 ## Introduction to Nystrom methods